Ames-hub/pyhoster/README.md

 - File directory Listing toggle. - Toggle whether or not to allow directory listing.
 (Default: False)
 - Security Headers toggler - PyHoster can add security headers to your website.
 (Default: True)
 - CSP Directives - add CSP directives to your website!
 (Default: True)
 - Webpage locking - Lock out users from a webpage with a password.
+(See bottom of technical_notes/warden.md)